Merits Review (Administrative Review Tribunal) in Australia

 What is this right?

-If the Department of Home Affairs refuses your visa application or cancels your visa, you generally have the right to seek merits review at the Administrative Review Tribunal (ART).
-The ART replaced the former Administrative Appeals Tribunal (AAT) and the Migration Review Tribunal.
-It reviews migration decisions afresh — meaning it looks at the facts and the law again and makes its own decision.
+When the Department of Home Affairs refuses or cancels a visa, you generally have the right to merits review at the Administrative Review Tribunal (ART).
+The ART replaced the AAT and the Migration Review Tribunal in October 2024.
+The Tribunal reviews migration decisions afresh — it looks at the facts and the law again and makes its own decision, not a review of how the Department reasoned.

-The ART will usually invite you to a hearing where you can present your case, provide new evidence, and have a representative or migration agent speak on your behalf.
-The Tribunal can affirm the original decision, vary it, set it aside and substitute a new decision, or remit the matter back to the Department.
+Most reviews involve a hearing where you present your case, provide new evidence, and may have a representative or migration agent speak for you.
+The Tribunal can affirm, vary, set aside and substitute a new decision, or remit the matter back to the Department.

 When does it apply?